ShizukaDonaghue/luve/README.md

 <img src="docs/images/add-article.png" width=700>

 The link to Article Management is available from the Account menu to users with superuser or staff permission.
-The business owner or staff can add articles by completing the this form.
+The business owner or staff can add articles by completing this form.
 Once the form is submitted, the article is added and the user is notified.

 ### Edit Article Page